 - Be careful not to speak scripted replies, but use this as an opportunity to start a genuine conversation, building a trusting relationship with your customer.

-- Do not use a negative tone or words while conversing with your customer.
+- Do not use a negative tone or words while conversing with your customers.